arkency/posts/posts/2015-12-04-in-memory-fake-adapters.md

 end.to raise_error(BookingService::NotAllowed)
 ```

 Now, this tells a bigger story.
-We know what was configured in seats.io using the GUI.
-We can see that when season
+We know what was configured in seats.io using their GUI.
+When season
-passes are imported by the organizer then those guest took all the standing places in _Sector 1_ so if a customer
+passes are imported by the organizer, they took all the standing places in _Sector 1_.
+If a customer
-tries to buy a ticket there, it won't be possible because there is no more space available.
+tries to buy a ticket there, it won't be possible, because there is no more space available.

 ### No need to stub every call

 When using In-Memory Fake Adapters you don't need to stub every call to the adapter (on method or HTTP level)
 separately.
-This is especially useful if the [Unit that you tests is bigger than one class](http://blog.arkency.com/2014/09/unit-tests-vs-class-tests/)
+This is especially useful if the [Unit that you tests is bigger than one class](http://blog.arkency.com/2014/09/unit-tests-vs-class-tests/).
-and it communicates with the adapter in multiple places.
+And when it communicates with the adapter in multiple places.
 To properly test a scenario that invokes multiple API
-calls it might be easier for you to plug in a fake adapter and let the tests interact with it.
+calls it might be easier for you to plug in a fake adapter.
+Let the tests interact with it.

 ## Example